j-keck/zfs-snap-diff/README.md

     * -scan-snap-limit: limit how many snapshots are scan to search older file version (default: scan all)
       * negative limit: scan all snapshots
       * recommended if you have many snapshots
-    * -compare-file-method: compare method when searching in snapshots for other file versions (default: size+modTime)
+    * -compare-file-method: compare method when searching in snapshots for other file versions (default: auto)
       * supported methods:
+        * auto: compares text files per md5, others by size+modTime
         * size+modTime: compares per size and modification time (very cheap)
         * size: compares per size (very cheap)
         * md5: compares per md5 (VERY EXPENSIVE! combine it with '-scan-snap-limit' and use it only for text files!)
-      * use size or md5 when you work on files in a scm where you switch branches (this updates the file modTime).